 School boards must comply with legislation, regulations and policies and they are responsible for the special education programs and services delivered in the schools.
 To fully understand the programs and services that your child can access at school, you need to be familiar with both the provincial framework and the school board plan.
 To find your school board website, use the Find a School Board database.

 There is lots of helpful information on the Ministry of Education website.
 This includes an overview with information on the Identification, Placement and Review Committee (IPRC) and the Individual Education Plan (IEP).
-You can also download the key documents such as the Individual Education Plan, A Resource Guide (2004).
+You can also download the key documents such as Special Education in Ontario Kindergarten to Grade 12 Policy and Resource Guide.
 There are also links to other Ministry websites and, at the bottom of the page, a Question and Answer Section with information on special education.

 The Ministry of Education has also supported the development of a great parent resource on the Learning Disabilities Association of Ontario (LDAO) website, IEP 101 Online Workshop for Parents and Students.